What is a Project Management Risk Register?

 There is no standard list of components that should be included in the risk register.
 The Project Management Institute Body of Knowledge (PMBOK) and PRINCE2 among other organizations make recommendations for risk register contents, but they are not set in stone.
 Some of the most widely used components are as follows:

-Provided to the right are two sample risk registers.
+Provided above are two sample risk registers.
 Sample 1 is a simple risk register with standard components.
 Sample 2 is more complex.
 It separates columns into Basic Information, Assessment, and Response.
-It is a free download available in Bright Hub’s Media Gallery.
 You can flesh it out with additional columns if you like—for example, how the risk affects project costs or scheduling.

 Tips for Using the Risk Register Template